cembooks/static/README.md

 3) Install a program for viewing vtk files.
 [Visit](https://visit.llnl.gov) software package of the Lawrence Livermore National Laboratory is a good option.

-4) Change into the static/ and run
+4) Change into the static/ directory and run

 ./clean
 ./setup